gigalixir/gigalixir-cli/docs/source/main.rst

 Using Environment Variables in your App
 =======================================

 Environment variables with Elixir, Distillery, and releases in general are one of those things that always trip up beginners.
-I think `Distillery's Runtime Configuration`_ explains it better than I can.
-Gigalixir automatically sets :bash:`REPLACE_OS_VARS=true` for you so all you have to do is add something like this to your config.exs file, set your app config, and you should be good to go.
-For information about how to set app configs, see :ref:`configs`.
+I think `Distillery's Runtime Configuration`_ explains it better than I can, but in short, never use :elixir:`System.get_env("FOO")` in your :bash:`prod.exs`.
+Always use :elixir:`"${FOO}"` instead.

+Gigalixir automatically sets :bash:`REPLACE_OS_VARS=true` for you so all you have to do to introduce a new :bash:`MY_CONFIG` env var is add something like this to your :bash:`config.exs` file

 .. code-block:: elixir